dneprojects/habitron/custom_components/habitron/README.md

 ## Entities

-For each module, a device is created.
+For any module, a device is created.
 These will show up after the discovery phase and can be associated with Home Assistant rooms or zones.
 According to the modules found, several entities will be created automatically.
-The different Habitron entities get distinct icons.

 ### Lights

-The Habitron integration creates light entities for all module outputs and dimmers.
+This integration creates light entities for all module outputs, and dimmers.
 If covers are configured, the associated outputs will not appear as lights.
 All outputs without names are deactivated.

 ### LEDs

-The red LEDs around the buttons on a Smart Controller are implemented as switch entities as they should not appear as lights.
+The red LEDs around the buttons on Smart Controller are implemented as switches as they should not appear as lights.
 Even if no name is given, all LEDs will show up as entities.

-### Switches

-Habitron flags (Merker) are represented as switch entities.
-These flags reflect global or module internal states and can be set or reset by Home Assistant.

 ### Covers

-If output pairs are used to drive a cover, a cover entity is created.
-The output polarity (which output of the pair is used to open, which one to close) is configured automatically.
-If tilt times have been stored in the module, in Home Assistant the cover will be represented as blind with additional tilt property.
+If output pairs are used to drive a cover, a cover entitiy is cerated.
+The output polarity (which one of the pair is used to open, which one to close) is configured automatically.
+If tilt times have been stored in the module, the cover has an additional tilt property.

 ### Binary Sensors

 For all module inputs, binary sensors are created.
-The integration detects wether an input is configured for a push button or a switch.
-Input buttons are implemented as event entities with attributes for short and long presses.
+The integration detects wether an input is configured as push button or as a switch.
+The only distinction between these categories is a different icon.

+In addition, habitron flags (Merker) are represented as binary sensors.
+These flags reflect global or module internal states.

-For modules, which support sensors, such as motion detection or rain, binary sensors are created, too.
+For modules, which support motion detection, binary sensors are created, too.

 ### Sensors